wp-plugins/idx-broker-wordpress-plugin/readme.txt

 Author URL: http://www.idxbroker.com
 Tags: idx, real estate, search, widget, wordpress, wordpress idx, housing, RETS, MLS Requires at least: 2.8.2
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: 1.2.7

 == Description ==

-This IDX plugin is <strong>exclusively</strong> for IDX Broker clients.
-Please note that IDX, Inc. does not provide phone support to troubleshooot theme compatibility issues.
-This free plugin is being provided as a courtesy to the WordPress development community.
+This IDX plugin is <strong>exclusively</strong> for <a href="http://www.idxbroker.com/">IDX Broker</a> subscribers.

-This plugin offers four primary features. <strong>Note that these features may not be supported in every theme or WordPress installation</strong>:
+This plugin offers four primary features:

 1. Drag-and-drop quick search, iPhone app, showcase, slideshow, and other IDX Broker Widgets into your Automattic sidebar (Automattic sidebar may not be available for all themes).
 2. Add MLS basic, advanced, map, address, and/or listing search to the navigation links at the top of your WordPress site or blog.